-GMOs are not really a "thing," Nestle says, and that's hard for the average consumer to grasp.
+GMOs are hard for the average consumer to grasp.
 You can't touch or feel a GMO.

 What are the desired traits?
 Most of the nation's corn and soybeans are genetically engineered to resist pests and herbicides.
 A papaya in Hawaii is modified to resist a virus.
 The FDA is considering an application from a Massachusetts company to approve a genetically engineered salmon that would grow faster than traditional salmon.

 IN YOUR GROCERY CART